mikbe/pomidor_timer/README.markdown

 ## Timer display ##

 The countdown time is displayed on the timer tab but also on the menu bar.
-You can click on the time display to bring the app forward or hide it.
+You can click on the menu bar timer to bring the app forward or hide it.

 ![menu bar](https://github.com/mikbe/pomidor_timer/raw/master/image%20resources/MenuBar-Example.png)